In This Apportionment Lottery, the House Always Wins: Population Monotonicity

-\begin{theorem} There exists an apportionment method $F$ that satisfies population monotonicity and ex ante proportionality. \end{theorem} \begin{proof} Which solution is randomly chosen by the method will depend on the values taken on by $n$ independent Poisson arrival processes with rate $1$.\footnote{Hence, we can select $\Omega$ as the probability space used in any standard construction~\cite{Kingman93} of a random variable denoting a vector whose $n$ components are the outcomes of independent Poisson processes.} We fix an outcome $\omega \in \Omega$ and will construct a solution $F(\omega)$.
+\begin{theorem} There exists an apportionment method $F$ that satisfies population monotonicity and ex ante proportionality. \end{theorem} \begin{proof} Which solution is randomly chosen by the method will depend on the values taken on by $n$ independent Poisson arrival processes with rate $1$, which we define as our outcome $\omega$.
+We now construct the solution $F^{\omega}$ corresponding to any given $\omega$.
 For each state $i$, $\omega$ determines an infinite sequence $0 < x_1^i < x_2^i < \dots$ of arrival times.
-We will describe the apportionment given by $F(\omega)$ on input $\vec{p}$ and $h$, which we illustrate in \cref{fig:poisson}: First, we divide each arrival time $x_t^i$ by the corresponding state's population, i.e., we set $y_t^i \coloneqq x_t^i / p_i$.
+We will describe the apportionment given by $F^{\omega}$ on input $\vec{p}$ and $h$, which we illustrate in \cref{fig:poisson}: First, we divide each arrival time $x_t^i$ by the corresponding state's population, i.e., we set $y_t^i \coloneqq x_t^i / p_i$.
 Second, we combine the $y_t^i$ for all $t$ and $i$ in a single arrival sequence $(z_1, i_1), (z_2, i_2), \dots$ labeled with states, i.e., each $(z_j, i_j)$ corresponds to some arrival $y_t^i$ for some $i$ and $t$, such that $z_j = y_t^i$ is the arrival time, $i_j=i$ is the agent label, and the $z_j$ are sorted in increasing order.
 Third, we allocate $|\{1 \leq j \leq h \mid i_j = i\}|$ many seats to each state $i$, i.e., a number of seats equal to how many among the $h$ smallest scaled arrival times belonged to $i$'s arrival process.
-This specifies the solution $F(\omega)$, and, moreover, the method $F$.
+This specifies the solution $F^{\omega}$, and, hence, the entire apportionment method $F$.
+Note that $F^{\omega}$ closely resembles a divisor solution, where state $i$'s set is $\{1 / y_t^i \mid t \in \natszero\} = \{p_i / x_t^i \mid t \in \natszero\}$, i.e., where, for each state $i$, $t \mapsto x_t^i$ plays the role of a state-specific divisor criterion.

 \definecolor{myblue}{rgb}{0.0, 0.45, 0.73}